-- 1/3 cup diced Kalamata olives (from a pizza I made last week)
+- 1/3 cup diced Kalamata olives (left over from making a pizza week)

 - 1 pre-made refrigerated whole wheat pizza dough (bought on clearance for $1)

+Now it’s your turn!
 Are you a pantry challenge genius?
-Please share your pics with us on Facebook!
+If so, please share your pics with me on Facebook!